 Recipe for Tiger Nut Milk

-- Drain and rinse the tiger nuts in a strainer and transfer into your blender or food processor.
+- Drain and rinse the soaked tiger nuts in a strainer and transfer them into your blender or food processor.

-- Add 5 cups of filtered water, as well as salt and vanilla if desired.
+- Add 5 cups of water, as well as a pinch of sea salt and vanilla if desired.

-- Blend on high for 1 to 2 minutes, or until the water has turned into a creamy white consistency.
+- Blend in a high-speed blender for 1 to 2 minutes, or until the water has turned into a creamy white consistency.

 - Top a large glass bowl or measuring dish with a large strainer.